 Adam and Eve share a relationship, masculine and feminine unity or wholeness.

-In the Gospel of John: “If you keep my commands you will stay in my love—just as I have kept my Father’s commands and stay in His love,” (15.10-17).* Bad choices, disobedience, and loss of unity and love all come into play as we witness the garden story unfold.
+In the Gospel of John: “If you keep my commands you will stay in my love—just as I have kept my Father’s commands and stay in His love,” (15.10-17).* As we witness the garden story, bad choices, disobedience, and loss of unity and wholeness within as well as with God all come into play.

 *Complete Jewish Study Bible